ExtremeNetworksSA/XIQ_CSV_Rename/readme.md

 ### Entering the csv file
 The script will prompt to enter the CSV file or you can press enter and accept the default name.
 ```
-Make sure the CSV file is in the same folder as the python script.
+Make sure the CSV file is in the same folder as the python script if using the default name.
 Please enter csv filename including "CSV" extension [default: device_list.csv <- press enter]:
 ```
-Enter the name of the file that is located in the same folder as the script and press enter.
+Enter the name of the file and press enter.

 ### Optional Flags
 There is an optional flag that can be added to the script when running.